U.S. says Myanmar military's violence against protesters is 'immoral and indefensible' | Law-Order

-U.S. State Department spokeswoman Jalina Porter said on Monday the Myanmar military's violence against protesters was "immoral and indefensible" after more bloodshed over the weekend.
+U.S. State Department spokeswoman Jalina Porter said on Monday the Myanmar military's violence against protesters was "immoral and indefensible" after the country's bloodiest day since the Feb.
+1 coup.

-"Burmese security forces have literally attacked their own people, killing dozens throughout the country," Porter said on a call with reporters.
+Supporters of detained elected leader Aung San Suu Kyi took to the streets again on Monday despite the deaths of dozens of protesters on Sunday.
+"The junta has responded to calls for the restoration of democracy in Burma with bullets," Porter said.

+"These tactics are a reminder that Burma's military conducted this coup for their own selfish gains and not to represent the will of the people."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)